relaystr/ndk/README.md

 - create && manage keypairs.
 You have to provide them (🚫 not planned)
 - file upload (🔜 planned)
 - nip05 caching (🔜 planned)
-- threading, you can do this on your own if you move dart_ndk or only the event_verifier into its own thread (🔜 planned)
+- threading, you can do this on your own if you move ndk or only the event_verifier into its own thread (🔜 planned)
 - support for request overrides (you have to close and reopen requests) (🤔 unsure)

 ---